Protecting Pets and Their Food: 4 Benefits of Reclosable, Flexible Packaging

 We do a lot for our pets.
 From daily walks to nutritional food, we give our furry friends everything they need to live happy, healthy lives.
 In many ways, pet products are held to the same standards as the goods we buy for ourselves.

 This is especially evident in the pet food industry, where consumers are increasing their spending on high-quality pet food with premium packaging features, particularly those found in flexible packaging.
-In fact, U.S. consumers spent over $36.9 billion on pet food and treats in 2019, and that figure is expected to grow in 2020.
+In fact, U.S. consumers spent $123.6 billion on their pets, up nearly 20% from 2020.
 We have seen a growing demand for safe, functional, and eco-friendly products.

 Fortunately, flexible packaging with proper closures can fulfill these needs.
-Here are four benefits of flexible packaging to consider as you weigh your packaging options.
+Here are four benefits of flexible packaging to consider as you weigh your pet or dog food packaging options.